Technologicat/unpythonic/macro_extras/README.md

 **CAUTION**: formal parameters of a function definition, local variables, and any names declared as ``global`` or ``nonlocal`` in a given lexical scope shadow names from the ``let`` environment.
 Mostly, this applies *to the entirety of that lexical scope*.
 This is modeled after Python's standard scoping rules.

 As an exception to the rule, for the purposes of the scope analysis performed by ``unpythonic.syntax``, creations and deletions *of lexical local variables* take effect from the next statement, and remain in effect for the **lexically** remaining part of the current scope.
 This allows ``x = ...`` to see the old bindings on the RHS, as well as allows the client code to restore access to a surrounding env's ``x`` (by deleting a local ``x`` shadowing it) when desired.

-Note that this behaves differently from Python itself, where everything is dynamic.
-This is essentially because ``unpythonic.syntax`` needs to resolve references to env variables statically, at macro expansion time.

 To clarify, here's a sampling from the unit tests: